rht-labs/tech-exercise/docs/3-revenge-of-the-automated-testing/1-sonar-scanning.md

     <pre><code class="language-yaml">
         username: AgAj3JQj+EP23pnzu...
         password: AgAtnYz8U0AqIIaqYrj...
+        currentPassword:
     </code></pre></div>

-5. Open up `ubiquitous-journey/values-tooling.yaml` file and extend the Sealed Secrets entry.
+3. Open up `ubiquitous-journey/values-tooling.yaml` file and extend the Sealed Secrets entry.
 Copy the output of `username` and `password` from the previous command and update the values.
 Make sure you indent the data correctly.

     ```yaml
             - name: sonarqube-auth